THIS CONVERSATION IS DETERGENT FREE: CRUDE + HAIRSTORY DISCUSS THE NEW FRONTIER IN PERSONAL CARE

 D: Just a gentle detergent.

-S: If I wash my hands with Hairstory’s New Wash or CRUDE’s Everything Oil, is that doing what it needs to do to have clean hands so that I’m not spreading germs and bacteria?
+S: If I wash my hands with Hairstory’s New Wash or is that doing what it needs to do to have clean hands so that I’m not spreading germs and bacteria?

 D: Water actually removes most of the bacteria from your hands, just water.
-I think if you were going to give somebody surgery you might want to wash your hands or use hand sanitizer.
+I think after using the restroom, or if you were going to give somebody surgery you might want to wash your hands or use hand sanitizer.
 But they have found that water removes most of it.
 If you use New Wash or something that has aloe, or an oil, that would remove more.
 But Michael I’d love to hear your thoughts on that.